kexiZeroing/kexiZeroing.github.io/src/posts/rendering-performance.md

 - The navigation results in a visible URL change to the user, and a history change.
 - The navigation results in a DOM change.

-Google Chrome’s web-vitals.js library has an [experimental soft-nav branch](https://github.com/GoogleChrome/web-vitals/tree/soft-navs#report-metrics-for-soft-navigations-experimental) that already includes working code that you can use to report Web Vitals for soft navigations.
+Google Chrome’s `web-vitals.js` library has an [experimental soft-nav branch](https://github.com/GoogleChrome/web-vitals/tree/soft-navs#report-metrics-for-soft-navigations-experimental) that already includes working code that you can use to report Web Vitals for soft navigations.

 ### Optimize your server
 Instead of just immediately serving a static page on a browser request, many server-side web frameworks need to create the web page dynamically.
 This could be due to pending results from a database query or because components need to be generated into markup by a UI framework.
-Many **web frameworks that run on the server have performance guidance** that you can use to speed up this process.
+Many web frameworks that run on the server have performance guidance that you can use to speed up this process.

 If the content on your web page is being hosted on a single server, your website will load slower for users that are geographically farther away because their browser requests literally have to travel around the world.
 Consider [using a CDN](https://web.dev/content-delivery-networks) to ensure that your users never have to wait for network requests to faraway servers.

 If your HTML is static and doesn't need to change on every request, **caching** can prevent it from being recreated unnecessarily.
 Configure reverse proxies to serve cached content or act as a cache server when installed in front of an application server.
-Configure and manage your cloud provider's (Firebase, AWS, Azure) cache behavior.

 For many sites, images are the largest element in view when the page has finished loading.
 1) Compress images.
 2) Convert images into newer formats.
 3) Consider using an image CDN.